Centre-for-Hardware-Security/REPQC/README.md

 ```
 Input: Lreg, a list of registers ordered by their Z-score
 Input: Lgrp, a list of groups of registers
-Input: targetRegs, number of regs to consider;
+Input: targetRegs, number of regs to consider

 var regs := 0
 var winner := nil

 for each reg in Lreg {
 	if (reg.fanin < 64) then continue
 	for each grp in Lgrp {